-Which I guess it all said in the marketing material leading up to the shop’s opening, which raises the question, why did I bother to type all that out when I could just show you this amazing poster?
+Of course all the collaborators were listed in the marketing material leading up to the shop’s opening, which raises the question, why did I bother to type all that out when I could just show you this amazing poster?

-The aforementioned company revolves primarily around STUNNING furniture design for STUNNING prices that are STUNNINGLY worth it if you have that kind of STUNNING money.
-The brainchild of Cedric Hervet and his brother, Cedric is the creative third leg (still developing the dick joke on this one), of Daft Punk, responsible for helping Thomas and Guy-Man with the visual and story aspects of most of their endeavors.
+Speaking of Hervet Mfg, the company revolves primarily around stunning furniture design for stunning prices that are stunningly worth it if you have that kind of stunning money.
+The brainchild of Cedric Hervet and his brother, Cedric is the creative third leg of Daft Punk, responsible for working Thomas and Guy-Man with the visual and story-related aspects of most of their endeavors.